 The five year ‘grace period’ expired on 9th March 2012, at which point funds started to be paid over by WNSL to the Wembley National Stadium Trust.
 In pre-pandemic times, these amounted to around £1m per annum.
 Over the years, WNST has supported a whole host of community sports activities, particularly but not exclusively for young people, encouraging the widest possible participation in football and other sports.

-Wembley National Stadium Trust is administered on a day-to-day basis by a small staff team and a board of nine trustees, led by Pete Ackerley.
+Wembley National Stadium Trust is administered on a day-to-day basis by a small staff team and a board of trustees, led by Khilna Shah

 Find out more about us below.